PHIRST-Lilac/Bolton-project/README.md

 ## ▶️ How to Run the Analysis

-1. Download the package from the GitHub repository.
+1. Clone or download this repository to your local machine.
+2. Run the R scripts in the `/script` folder **in order**.
+   Some of the input data files are too large to be hosted on GitHub.
+   These files will need to be **manually downloaded** by following the links provided in the script comments.
-2. Run the scripts in the specified order to process the data, construct the synthetic control model, and generate the results.
+3. The scripts will process the data, construct the synthetic control model, and generate the results.

 ---